cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

       - Else:
         - Move to Step 4.

-After a few thousand iterations — and discarding the first few hundred, in which we drunkenly amble towards the region of high joint probability — we now have a bucket of samples from our desired posterior distribution.
+After collecting a few thousand samples — and discarding the first few hundred, in which we drunkenly amble towards the region of high joint probability (a quantity *proportional* to the posterior probability) — we now have a bucket of samples from our desired posterior distribution.
 Nota bene: we never had to touch the high-dimensional integral $\int P(D, \theta)d\theta$.

 ## Variational inference
 In large-scale models, MCMC methods are often too slow.
-Conversely, variational inference provides a framework for casting the problem of posterior approximation as an *optimization* problem — far faster than a sampling-based approach.
+Conversely, variational inference provides a framework for casting the problem of posterior approximation as one of *optimization* — far faster than a sampling-based approach.
 This yields an *analytical* approximation to $P(\theta\vert D)$.
 The following explanation of variational inference is taken largely from a previous post of mine: [Transfer Learning for Flight Delay Prediction]({filename}/articles/transfer-learning-flight-delay-prediction.md).

 For our approximating distribution we'll choose one that is simple, parametric and familiar: the normal (Gaussian) distribution, parameterized by some set of parameters $\lambda$.